noecod/pDesignPattern/README.md

 # Design Pattern
 A collection of design patterns written in java.
 See "Gang of Four Design Patterns".

-## Behavioural Pattern
+## Behavioural Patterns
-Contains the following well known pattern:
+Contains the following well known patterns:
 * chain of responsibility
 * command
 * interpreter